Economy of China: Science and technology

+According to WIPO, China is the largest source of patent filings globally.
+China accounts for more than half of global patent contributions.

 Science and technology in China has in recent decades developed rapidly.
 The Chinese government has placed emphasis through funding, reform, and societal status on science and technology as a fundamental part of the socio-economic development of the country as well as for national prestige.
 China has made rapid advances in areas such as education, infrastructure, high-tech manufacturing, artificial intelligence, academic publishing, patents and commercial applications.
 China is now increasingly targeting indigenous innovation and aims to reform remaining weaknesses.
-Its Thousand Talents Plan aims to attract innovative Chinese academics living abroad (as well as a some foreigners) back to China in support of its economic innovation goals.
+Its Thousand Talents Plan aims to attract innovative Chinese academics living abroad (as well as some foreigners) back to China in support of its economic innovation goals.

-Anti-monopoly and competition

-The Chinese economy has been characterized as being dominated by few, larger entities including Ant Group and Tencent.
-In recent years there has been attempts by the Xi Jinping Administration to enforce economic competition rules, and probes into Alibaba and Tencent have been launched by Chinese economic regulators.

-The crackdown on monopolies by tech giants and internet companies follows with recent calls by the Politburo against monopolistic practices by commercial retail giants like Alibaba.
-Comparisons have been made with similar probes into Amazon in the United States.
+A 2023 Australian Strategic Policy Institute study of what it deemed as 44 critical technologies concluded that China leads the world in 37 of them, including 5G internet, electric batteries, and hypersonic missiles.